 Checklist for Parents/Questions/Answers

 When will registration instructions be sent home?

-Commencement brochure was mailed in early March.
-Online registration was also available beginning in early March.
-Families who will stay on campus and/or will purchase meal tickets must preregister by May 10 and must pick up their registration materials at the Welcome Desk in the lobby of Jackson/Potter/Rees (JPR).
-The Welcome Desk will be open on Friday, May 17, from 4-8 p.m. and on Saturday, May 18, from 10 a.m. -5 p.m.
-Room keys, meal tickets, messages and general information will be available at the Welcome Desk.
-If you plan to arrive after the desk closes at 5 p.m. on Saturday, please have your son or daughter pick up your tickets and room keys during regular registration hours.
-Any room keys not picked up by 5 p.m. on Saturday will be available at the Campus Safety Office in the Medbery parking lot.
+A postcard will be mailed around the 1st of March letting you know that the registration form is now available online.
+Families who will stay on campus and/or will purchase meal tickets must preregister by May 9 and must pick up their registration materials at the Welcome Desk in the lobby of Scandling Campus Center.
+The Welcome Desk will be open on Friday, May 12, from 4-8 p.m. and on Saturday, May 13, from 10 a.m. - 4:00 p.m.
+Room keys, meal tickets and general information will be available at the Welcome Desk.
+If you plan to arrive after the desk closes at 4:00 p.m. on Saturday, please have your son or daughter pick up your tickets and room keys during regular registration hours.
+Any room keys not picked up by 4:00 p.m. on Saturday will be available at the Campus Safety Office in the Medbery parking lot.

-When registering, please note the following: Student meal cards will be honored for graduating seniors only at the Candlelight Dinner Gala on Saturday evening.
-Graduating seniors who plan to join their families at other meals (except the barbeque) must purchase a ticket in advance.
-Vegetarian entrees will be available at all meals.
+When registering, please note the following: All seniors who purchase a Senior Week Bracelet through Student Activities will be able to enjoy the Senior Family Barbeque on Friday evening.
+Seniors will enjoy the Saturday Evening Gala Dinner, complimentary, courtesy of Dining Services.
+Graduating seniors who plan to join their families at the breakfast and luncheon on Sunday must purchase a ticket in advance.
+Vegetarian and Gluten Free entrees will be available at all meals.

 Baccalaureate is a ceremony of transition, thankfulness, and reflection in honor of our graduates.

 Is there a dress code for the formal ceremonies?